-Machinists at our 14,000 sq. ft. manufacturing shop have access to a wide selection of milling, turning, drilling, and finishing machinery as well as a state-of-the-art waterjet cutting system.
-In shop equipment includes marvel saws, 10 ton overhead crane, 5 ton welding positioner, 100 ton hydraulic press, 48” throat nibbler, metal sheer, brake presses and much more.
+Machinists at our 14,000 sq. ft. machine shop have access to a wide selection of milling, turning, drilling, and finishing machinery as well as a state-of-the-art water jet cutting system.
+In shop equipment includes marvel saws, 10 ton overhead crane, CNC milling center, 5 ton welding positioner, 100 ton hydraulic press, 48” throat nibbler, metal sheer, brake presses, surface grinder and much more.

 Machinists use machine tools, such as lathes, milling machines, and machining centers, to produce precision metal parts.
 Although they may produce large quantities of one part, precision machinists often produce small batches or one-of-a-kind items.
 They use their knowledge of the working properties of metals and their skill with machine tools to plan and carry out the operations needed to make machined products that meet precise specifications.